infretis/infretis/examples/gromacs/puckering/README.md

 Optimize the structure and export it as `mol.sdf` in the `~/infretis/examples/gromacs/puckering/` folder (the .sdf format contains  coordinate, element, and bond order information).
 If you have problems here, you can use the `template.sdf` molecule.

-Check that you indeed are in the chair conformation with the given indices by using the `check-indices.py` script.
+Check that you indeed are in the chair conformation with the given indices by using the `check-indices.py` script in the `scripts/` folder.
 Run `python check-indices.py -h` for usage information.
 You should obtain a  $\theta$ value close to $0^{\circ}$.

 Navigate to the `scripts` directory and run the following commands: